Wenlab/BASS/README.md

 This repository allows you to run BASS on your own dataset.
 In order to reproduce the results from the paper please refer to the the [original repository](https://github.com/greddy992/BASS)

-For questions, email gautam_nallamalaATfas.harvard.edu and gautam.sridhar@icm-institute.org
+For questions, email gautam_nallamala(AT)fas.harvard.edu and gautam.sridhar(AT)icm-institute.org

 ## Requirements:
 Python3,